PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 06:50:06
+Last updated: 2024-04-12 06:50:39
-Random Quote: If a song makes a maid want to slip off her clothes and feel the good warm sun kiss her skin, why is that the singer's fault?  -  Tom of Sevenstreams
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister